OpenNyAI/Opennyai/docs/source/ner/legal_named_entities.rst

 Important parameters while loading NER model
 --------------------
-* model_name (string): Accepts a model name of spacy as InLegalNER that will be used for NER inference available models are 'en_legal_ner_trf', 'en_legal_ner_sm'. 'en_legal_ner_trf' has best accuracy but can be slow, on the other hand 'en_legal_ner_sm' is fast but less accurate.
+* ner_model_name (string): Accepts a model name of spacy as InLegalNER that will be used for NER inference available models are 'en_legal_ner_trf', 'en_legal_ner_sm'. 'en_legal_ner_trf' has best accuracy but can be slow, on the other hand 'en_legal_ner_sm' is fast but less accurate.

 * use_gpu (bool): Functionality to give a choice whether to use GPU for inference or not.
 Setting it True doesn't ensure GPU will be utilized it need proper support libraries as mentioned in documentation

 Important parameters while inferring NER model
 --------------------
-* do_sentence_level (bool): To perform inference at sentence level or not, at sentence level it better accuracy.
+* ner_do_sentence_level (bool): To perform inference at sentence level or not, at sentence level it better accuracy.
 We recommend setting this to True.

-* do_postprocess (bool): To perform post-processing over processed doc.
+* ner_do_postprocess (bool): To perform post-processing over processed doc.
 We recommend to set this to True.

-* statute_shortforms_path(path):It is the path of the csv file if the user wants to provide predefined shortforms to create statute clusters.The csv should have 2 columns namely 'fullforms' and 'shortforms' where 'fullforms' contain the full name of the statute eg. 'code of criminal procedure' and shortforms contain the acronym that can be present in the judgment eg.'crpc'.Each row represents a fullform,shortform pair.
+* ner_statute_shortforms_path(path):It is the path of the csv file if the user wants to provide predefined shortforms to create statute clusters.The csv should have 2 columns namely 'fullforms' and 'shortforms' where 'fullforms' contain the full name of the statute eg. 'code of criminal procedure' and shortforms contain the acronym that can be present in the judgment eg.'crpc'.Each row represents a fullform,shortform pair.

-* mini_batch_size (int): This accepts an int as batch size for processing of a document, if length of document is bigger that given batch size it will be chunked and then processed.
+* ner_mini_batch_size (int): This accepts an int as batch size for processing of a document, if length of document is bigger that given batch size it will be chunked and then processed.

 * verbose (bool): Set it to if you want to see progress bar while processing happens